azoth-os/azoth/README.md

 - Maintain complete abstraction, allowing the same OS to boot on a PC (x86_64) or a mobile device (ARM).

  4. **Modular Ecosystem:**
-Enabling the development of drivers and services in any language that can be compiled into Wasm, while ensuring that they cannot crash the system.
+Enable the development of drivers and services in any language that can be compiled into Wasm, while ensuring they cannot crash the system.
+5. **Sovereignty and Privacy (Privacy by Design):**

+- **Granular Isolation:** Each sensor (microphone, camera, GPS) has its own isolated module.
+Access is physically revoked by Cinnabar as soon as it is no longer needed.

+- **Hardware Anti-Tracking:** Minimize side-channel information leakage between applications through Wasm isolation.

+- **Zero Unwanted Persistence:** Ability to instantly reset the memory state of a suspicious service without restarting the system.

 [Azoth]: <https://github.com/azoth-os/azoth/>
 [Athanor]: <https://github.com/azoth-os/athanor/>